roeezolantz/upstay-exercise-medium/README.md

 7. Submit your solution by committing & pushing all your code and send us the forked repo URL.

 Good Luck!
-We hope you will learn a lot and also have fun :)
+We hope you will learn a lot and also have fun :slightly_smiling_face: